 SECTION 2.
 ELECTION AND TERMS OF OFFICE

 The Society officers shall be elected to serve as follows: the President shall serve a one (1) year term of office, after serving as President-elect for a one (1) year term and shall serve as Past President for a one (1) year term; the President-elect shall serve a one (1) year term; the Past President shall serve a one (1) year term; and the Treasurer and Secretary shall serve a two (2) year term, alternating the year of their election to office.
 The officers shall take office during the regular Annual Meeting.
-Each officer shall hold office until his or her successor has been installed into office.
-Any officer may succeed himself or herself in office for an additional term if so nominated and elected by the membership.
+Each officer shall hold office until the successor has been installed into office.
+Any officer may succeed in office for an additional term if so nominated and elected by the membership.

 SECTION 3.
 REMOVAL

 - Any officer or agent elected or appointed by the Board of Directors may be removed by a majority vote of the Board of Directors with cause, but such removal shall be without prejudice to the contract rights, if any, of the persons so removed.

 - Officers and others volunteering for The Society shall operate in a professional manner.
 All members shall be respected and treated respectfully.
 All ideas shall be considered on their merits and value to the organization.
 Any action that demeans the dignity of another is prohibited and may result in the removal of that member from their position.

 A vacancy in any office because of death, resignation, removal, disqualification, or otherwise shall be filled by a majority vote of the Board of Directors for the unexpired portion of the term.